 From an early age, April has been involved with various types of community charity work.
 Since working with those suffering from mental ill-health, April has contributed to raising funds for World Mental Health Day and has participated in training with Circles UK and for Barnardo’s to support victims of domestic abuse.

-This project aims to identify people who suffer with mental ill-health that do not qualify for advocacy services, but require legal assistance.
-Once identified, the project would aim to provide legal services to this vulnerable group, adopting a rights based approach.
+This project aims to identify people who have mental health problems that do not qualify for advocacy services but require legal assistance.
+Once identified, the project would aim to provide legal services to this vulnerable group, adopting a rights-based approach.

 This project will not seek to provide a like for like replacement of professional advocacy services.
 Instead it will attempt to provide specific and tailored legal services to those whose problems are beyond the capability of standard advocacy services.

-For example, this service would not be aimed at a mental ill-health sufferer seeking support with a routine healthcare appointment or complaint.
-But it would be aimed at a mental ill-health sufferer who is in dispute with a company, organisation or other body over a point of law.
+For example, this service would not be aimed at a person with mental health problems seeking support with a routine healthcare appointment or complaint.
+But it would be aimed at a person who is in dispute with a company, organisation or other body over a point of law.
 It is important to make the distinction clear between general professional advocacy and the legal services which form the focus of this project.

-The desire would also be to expand the project to provide more technology based support.
-Technology and social media have been identified as an effective method of marketing this project's services and providing self accessing support to those who are restricted as a result of mental ill-health.
+The desire would also be to expand the project to provide more technology-based support.
+Technology and social media have been identified as an effective method of marketing this project's services and providing self-accessing support to those who are restricted as a result of their mental health.
 For instance, aiming to empower and support litigants in person, setting up pre-recorded videos, along with providing video link appointments - which would be especially useful for those suffering from a condition which makes social interaction difficult.